Leader of Ethiopia's Oromo rebels predicts victory 'very soon'

 Jaal Marroo, commander of the Oromo Liberation Army (OLA), warned Prime Minister Abiy Ahmed that pro-government fighters were defecting and the rebels were very close to victory.

-"What I am sure (of) is that it is going to end very soon," Jaal, whose real name is Kumsa Diriba, told AFP in an interview Sunday.
+"What I am sure (of) is that it is going to end very soon," Jaal, whose real name is Kumsa Diriba, told AFP in a phone interview Sunday.

 "We are preparing to push for another launch, and for another attack.
 The government is just trying to buy time, and they are trying to instigate civil war in this country, so they are calling for the nation to fight."